bootUR: An R Package for Bootstrap Unit Root Tests: Unit root tests

-The most straightforward choice to obtain the parameter $\hat{\beta}$ is by ordinary least squares (OLS), which is asymptotically equivalent to including the trend directly in the ADF regression.
-Alternatively, inspired by the work of \cite{ERS96} and their DF-GLS test, one can obtain $\hat{\beta}$ by a generalized least squares (GLS) type of regression, where the (near-)unit root in $y_t$ is first removed by quasi-differencing (QD); the regression is then performed by OLS for $y_t - \left(1 - \frac{c}{T} \right) y_{t-1}$ on $d_t - \left(1 - \frac{c}{T} \right) d_{t-1}$, where $c$ is a parameter that determines how close to differencing the GLS step is; \cite{ERS96} recommend that $c=7$ for the case $d_t = 1$ and $c=13.5$ for the case $d_t = (1,t)^\top$ to yield tests with good power properties.
-The DF-GLS, or more accurately DF-QD\footnote{To avoid confusion with a `proper' GLS estimation that also takes into account higher-order serial dependence and heteroskedasticty, we refer to this test as the quasi-differenced (QD) test rather than GLS.}, test is often considered to be more powerful than the ADF test; it is therefore surprising that it does not appear in many \proglang{R} packages; in fact, it seems a version with limited functionality is only available in the package \pkg{urca}, see Table \ref{ADFoverview}.
-The actual relation between the OLS and QD detrended tests is more nuanced though.
-In particular, as shown by \citet{MuellerElliott03} inter alia, the QD test is only more powerful if the initial condition, that is the deviation of the start of the time series from equilibrium, is small.
+\cite{ERS96} proposed the DF-GLS test, in which $\hat{\beta}$ is obtained by a GLS regression where the (near-)unit root in $y_t$ is first removed by quasi-differencing; the regression is then performed by OLS for $y_t - \left(1 - \frac{c}{T} \right) y_{t-1}$ on $d_t - \left(1 - \frac{c}{T} \right) d_{t-1}$, where $c$ is a parameter that determines how close to differencing the GLS step is; \cite{ERS96} recommend that $c=7$ for the case $d_t = 1$ and $c=13.5$ for the case $d_t = (1,t)^\top$ to yield tests with good power properties.
+The DF-GLS, or alternatively, DF-QD test,\footnote{To avoid confusion with a `proper' GLS estimation that also takes into account higher-order serial dependence and heteroskedasticty, we follow \cite{HLT09} and refer to this test as the quasi-differenced (QD) test rather than GLS.} is often considered to be more powerful than the ADF test, although as shown by \citet{MuellerElliott03} and \cite{HLT09} inter alia, the QD test is only more powerful if the initial condition, that is the deviation of the start of the time series from equilibrium, is small.
 When the initial condition is large, the standard OLS-detrended ADF test is considerably more powerful.
+Among other \proglang{R} packages, only \pkg{urca} provides a version of the DF-QD test, see Table \ref{ADFoverview}.